-Interruption of an educational program due to unforeseen circumstances that take faculty, administrators or students away from the program is a potentially serious problem.
+Interruption of an educational program due to unforeseen circumstances that requires a modification of the program, the curriculum, or take faculty, administrators or students away from the program is a potentially serious problem.
 If such interruption may compromise the quality and effectiveness of education, the Commission must be notified in writing of any such disruption.

-The institution must provide a comprehensive plan for how the loss of instructional time will be addressed.
+If the interruption results in modification of the program, instructional time, or curriculum content, for example, the institution must provide a comprehensive plan for how the loss of instructional time will be addressed.
 A program which experiences an interruption of longer than two (2) years will be notified of the Commission's intent to withdraw accreditation at its next scheduled meeting.

-Revised: 8/15; 8/10, 5/91, 1975; Reaffirmed: 7/07, 7/01
+Revised: 2/22; 8/15; 8/10, 5/91, 1975; Reaffirmed: 8/20; 7/07, 7/01

-The Commission recognizes that unexpected interruption of education has occurred as a result of sudden changes that compromise the program or facility resulting from COVID-19 that takes faculty, administrators or students away from the program.
-The Commission must be notified in writing by no later than May 15, 2020.
+The Commission recognizes that unexpected interruption of education due to unforeseen circumstances that requires a modification of the program, the curriculum, or take faculty, administrators or students away from the program is a potentially serious problem and can compromise the program.
+The Commission must be notified in writing as soon as possible following the event (interruption of education), and no more than 30 days following the occurrence.
 The appropriate Review Committee and the Commission will review the program's written interruption of education report at the next scheduled meeting.
 In the event that waiting until the next meeting would preclude a timely review, the appropriate Review Committee(s) will review the interruption of education report in a telephone/web conference call(s).
 The action recommended by the Review Committee(s) will be forwarded to the Commission for mail ballot approval in this later case.